Indo Burmese pangolin

 Manis aurita, the Indo-Burmese pangolin, is a pangolin in the family Manidae native to India, Myanmar, Nepal, and possibly Bhutan.
-It was recently described as Manis indoburmanica, but the oldest available name for the species is Manis aurita.
+A 2025 publication treated it as a new species, Manis indoburmanica, but the species had already been described in 1836, and the oldest available name for the species is Manis aurita.

 Description

 The total body length is 70 cm.

 Taxonomy

-In 2025, the species was split from the Chinese pangolin (Manis pentadactyla) under the newly described name Manis indoburmanica, however the name aurita Hodgson, 1836 has priority over indoburmanica.
+In 2025, the species was recognized as distinct from the Chinese pangolin (Manis pentadactyla) under the newly described name Manis indoburmanica, however the name aurita Hodgson, 1836 has priority over indoburmanica.

+In their 2026 reassessment and phylogenetic analysis of M. aurita, Koju and colleagues recovered it as the sister taxon to M. pentadactyla, with this clade as the sister group to one including all other Manis species.
+These results are summarized in the cladogram below:

 Conservation

 It is presumed to be critically endangered.